Vintage postcard by GM. Photo: Paramount.

 His acting career ended after he suffered a stroke in 1990 which left him partly paralyzed and largely unable to speak.
 At 80, Burt Lancaster died in his Century City apartment in Los Angeles in 1994, the very same year as his long-time friend and circus partner Nick Cravat.

 Yugoslavian postcard by IOM, Beograd.
 Photo: Sedmo Silo.
-Publicity still for From Here to Eternity (Fred Zinnemann, 1953) with Deborah Kerr.
+Deborah Kerr and Burt Lancaster in From Here to Eternity (Fred Zinnemann, 1953).

 Dutch postcard by Takken, no, AX 1128.
 Photo: Paramount.

 Italian postcard by Bromofoto, no. 957.
 Photo: Columbia C.E.I.A.D.

 Czech postcard by UPTF / Pressfoto, Praha (Prague), no. C 198, 1965.
 Photo: G.B.
 Poletto.
 Alain Delon, Claudia Cardinale and Burt Lancaster in Il Gattopardo/The Leopard (Luchino Visconti, 1963).

 Sources: Richard Harland Smith (TCM), Jason Ankeny (AllMovie), Tony Fontana (IMDb), Wikipedia, and IMDb.